oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync SaaS - Definitive Schema & RLS Policy v9.5 (Multi-Tenant)
+-- EduSync SaaS - Definitive Schema & RLS Policy v9.6 (Multi-Tenant, Resilient Auth)
 -- Description: This script transitions the database to a multi-school SaaS model.
 --              It introduces a `schools` table and adds `school_id` to all relevant tables.
 --              It creates a `super_admin` role and robust RLS policies for data isolation.
---              This version is idempotent, meaning it can be run multiple times safely.
---              It adds columns for school-specific API keys.
+--              This version is idempotent and includes resilient helper functions to prevent auth errors.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 THIS WILL MODIFY YOUR SCHEMA.
 --               It is recommended to back up your data before running.